JoshCheek/seeing_is_believing/Readme.md

 * Check %w and all the others
 * Make sure the examples in this readme all still make sense (mountain berry fields?)
 * uhm, can we wrap the parser setup code in one place? `ack Parser::Source::Buffer`
-* Make the fucking debugger not lazy
 * Go through Peter's email about how to make the use of Parser better
-* If given a file with a unicode character, but not set unicode, inform the user

 Shit that will probably never get done (or if it does, won't be until after 2.0)
 ================================================================================